supasuma/CV/README.md

 *Linkedin Recommendation:- "Summer is missed at WM, she was always thorough, keen to get involved with any projects she could, and worked hard to deliver in all situations.
 In addition to her work, Summer is beloved by the team here.
 Her positive attitude is infectious and she is an asset to any project she is a part of."*

-*November 7, 2016, Richard managed Summer indirectly at WM360*
+*November 7, 2016, Richard Acreman, Partner at WM Reply managed Summer indirectly at WM360*

 **Sheffield Consulting - Contract (NZ)** (Jan 2013 to June 2014)
 *Researcher / Resourcer*